-A backward step precedes the next step forward, when dancing a cha cha on the dance floor.
+A backward step precedes the next step forward when dancing the cha cha on the dance floor.
 Experiencing ‘life’, these past few months, has felt like that.

-Dr Henry Cloud talks about good pain and bad pain, “Good pain is pain that ends pain or increases pleasure.”
+Dr. Henry Cloud talks about good pain and bad pain, “Good pain is pain that ends pain or increases pleasure.”
 Good pain is often the prerequisite to a pleasurable result.
 Think: childbirth, fitness goals, achieving career qualifications, resolving relationship conflicts, learning to ride a bike.
-I still savour that first hug I had with my daughter, after five weeks experiencing the loss and pain of physical human touch.
-The pleasurable result, in that moment, was precious and memorable.
+I still savor that first hug I had with my daughter, after five weeks of experiencing the loss and pain of physical human touch.
+The pleasurable result, at that moment, was precious and memorable.

 I’ve learned, during this time … delayed gratification heightens the joy of experiencing the pleasurable result.
 Recently, I posed the following question to my Facebook community, “when this pandemic is under control what will be a resulting pleasure for you to look forward to?”

-My answer, ” dancing a cha cha on a dance floor, again”
+My answer, ” dancing the cha cha on a dance floor, again”